Too Many Smart Plugs? Here's How to Choose the Right One

 Radio adapter plug

-Uses radio frequency signals to communicate with a central hub or remote control.
+Uses radio frequency signals to communicate with other smart devices, offering a different connectivity option.

 Bestseller